 But you don’t really need to write either one.
 If your writing is crystal clear, your reader will have no problem following your points.

 Concluding sentences are just repetitious.
-And transitions are just fluff.
+And transitions are usually just fluff.

-State your point in the lead sentence, support it with an explanation or examples or both, and proceed to the next paragraph.
+State your point in the topic sentence, support it with an explanation or examples or both, and proceed to the next paragraph.
 Keep it simple.

 Hope this was helpful!